DON ROSLER — SONGS, CREDITS & COLLABORATIONS

 I also stuck my neck out with a few love songs.
 Hell, I even co-wrote six Christmas tunes (and, to paraphrase Maxwell Smart, “…and loved every minute of it”).

-Along the way came song songs co-written with Everett Bradley for his Holidelic holiday albums, co-writes for Peter Valentine’s To Whom It May Concern (title track, RIFF on EMI, produced by Fred Hammond); songs for stage pieces including Kenneth Branagh’s Public Enemy and Do What You Gotta Do; commissions for the great L.A.
-Master Chorale and stunning Chicago Children’s Choir ; and soundtrack placements that include Som Livre / Global albums that sold a lot more than I expected.
-Oh — and one national jingle co-written with Mr. Margolis, a song on a “Kitchen Sisters” release, and I bunch I can't remember (which is either a good or a bad thing).
+Along the way came song songs co-written with Everett Bradley for his Holidelic holiday albums, a song for the stage fincluding Kenneth Branagh’s Public Enemy and Do What You Gotta Do), commissions (via Linda Goldstein. & Roger Treece) for L.A.
+Master Chorale and Chicago Children’s Choir ; and moresoundtrack placements that include Som Livre / Global albums that sold a lot more than I expected.
+Oh — and one national long-running jingle co-written with Mr. Margolis, a song on NPR's “Kitchen Sisters” release, and I bunch I can't remember (which is either a good or a bad thing).

 So it’s a mix of co-writes, real commissions, pretend commissions, and stray pups.